TeskaLabs/coingame/README.md

 The time of the end of the game is defined at the beginning of the game, and it is known to players.
 The game can be prolonged during the game if all players agree.

 ## CoinGame server

 The game is provided by a CoinGame server (named `coingamesvr.py`).
 You find this server in the GitHub repository.
-This server provides an HTTP REST interface and also publishes various messages over RabbitMQ / AMQP.
+This server provides a simple user web interface, an HTTP REST interface and also publishes various messages over RabbitMQ / AMQP.
 A player can decide what interface (HTTP REST, RabbitMQ or both) she or he needs for mining.
 The server manages a blockchain and a pool of transactions.
 Once the transaction is added to a blockchain as part of the valid block, the CoinGame server removes this transaction from a pool, so it is not available for other players.
 It means that each transaction can be present in the blockchain only once.
 A server rejects any subsequent block - even if it otherwise is valid - because the given transaction has been already included in the blockchain.

 ## The game